FindMySchool LogoFindMySchool

 Since opening its doors in February 1854 with just 82 pupils, Cheltenham Ladies' College has remained committed to the same founding principle: providing sound academic education for girls.
 Under Dorothea Beale's extraordinary 50-year leadership from 1858, the school transformed from a modest enterprise into one of England's most influential educational institutions, establishing itself as a beacon of women's advancement at a time when female learning was widely considered unnecessary.
 Fast forward 172 years, and that pioneering spirit remains entirely alive.

 Today Cheltenham Ladies' College sits firmly among the nation's elite independent schools.
-It ranks 56th in England for GCSE outcomes (FindMySchool ranking) and 47th for A-levels, placing it in the elite tier (top 2% of schools ).
-At GCSE, 87% of grades achieved top-level scores of 9-7, compared to 54% in England.
-At A-level, 92% achieved grades A*-B, compared to 47% in England.
-The school was named South West Independent Secondary School of the Decade by The Times and The Sunday Times in 2020, a recognition that reflects sustained excellence over a prolonged period.
-With approximately 75% of its 880 pupils boarding and 30% international students, Cheltenham Ladies' College has evolved into a genuinely global community while maintaining its deeply British traditions and values.
+It ranks 56th of 3,895 in England for GCSE academic outcomes (FindMySchool ranking) and 54th of 2,549 for A-level academic outcomes, placing it in the elite tier.
+At GCSE, 87.6% of grades achieved top-level scores of 9-7.
+At A-level, 90% achieved grades A*-B. With approximately 75% of its 833 pupils boarding and 30% international students, Cheltenham Ladies' College has evolved into a genuinely global community while maintaining its deeply British traditions and values.

 Just inside the gates of Cheltenham Ladies' College, the setting immediately signals its heritage.
 The campus sits on the former site of Cheltenham Spa, and the main buildings retain the stately Victorian and Edwardian character befitting the school's age and standing.
 Yet there is nothing stuffy here.
 Girls move purposefully between lessons, their voices animated, their engagement evident.
 The atmosphere strikes a careful balance between tradition and contemporary relevance.